Employer Retaliation at Workplace:What Are Your Rights?

 If you have experienced employer retaliation in Atlanta and want to consult a lawyer, here are some steps you can take:

-- Research employment lawyers in Atlanta who specialize in representing employees in retaliation cases.
+- Research about atlanta workers comp attorney who specialize in representing employees in retaliation cases.
 You can start by searching online or getting recommendations from friends or colleagues.

 - Schedule an initial consultation with a few lawyers to discuss your situation and get their advice on how to proceed.
 Many lawyers offer free or low-cost initial consultations.